endafarrell/sanic-openapi3e/README.md

 app.go_fast()
 ```

-You'll now have a specification at the URL `/openapi/spec.json`.
+You'll now have a specification at the URL `/openapi/spec.json` and
+a YAML version at `/openapi/spec.yml`.

 Your routes will be automatically categorized by their blueprints'
 names.

-Run these simple examples and point your browser to
+Below are some simple examples, which you can copy/paste, run, and point your browser to
-http://127.0.0.1:8000/swagger/ to see this in action.
+http://127.0.0.1:8000/swagger/ to see them in action.

-## Describe route path parameters
+### Describe route path parameters
+If you have path parameters, you will want to describe them:

 ```python
 import sanic